DSPN/DataStaxDay/README.md

 ```
 SELECT asin, sum(price) AS max_price FROM metadata GROUP BY asin ORDER BY max_price DESC limit 1;
 ```

+**Spark Notebook**
+(Spark Notebook)[http://spark-notebook.io/] is an awesome tool for exploring Spark and making simple visualizations.
+We have an instance up and running so you can check it out here: http://52.36.23.184:9290/

 >Have fun with it!
 See what you come up with :)